 A number of software solutions are available to track your inventory automatically.
-TradeGecko is an affordable option for unlimited orders, and Ecomdash works great as well.
-Either will make sure you never get caught with a product listed as out of stock again.
+Ecomdash is an affordable option for larger sellers, and TradeGecko works great as well, offering competitive prices for small businesses.
+Either will make sure you never get caught selling an out-of-stock product again.

 My eBay Defect Rate Is Under Control.
 Now What?